bioboxes/bbx-base/README.md

 * a lightweight and stable Debian environment
 * a parser for the bioboxes YAML input file and easy access of the passed parameters
+* convenience scripts
-* a common code base for biobox implementations
+* a common base image for biobox implementations to facilitate debugging, support and image size
 * definition of environment variables for your scripts in order to
  * avoid hard-coded file paths
  * provide better resource management